-The process of going over the lines of an original pencil illustration with dark ink in order to sharpen definition, add depth to shadows, and generally clear and clean-up the image.
+The process of going over the lines of an original pencil illustration with dark ink.
+This is done sharpen definition, add depth to shadows, and generally clear and clean-up the image.

-For some reason, “digital inking” are dirty words to many artists — some sort of “cheat” or evil entity that is undermining the way “true” artists conduct their work.
-Digital inking removes the “hands on” approach to art — the intimacy of physical contact with one’s work and replacing it with the cold distance of working on a computer.
+For some reason, “digital inking” are dirty words to many artists.
+They are some sort of “cheat” or evil entity that is undermining the way “true” artists conduct their work.
+Digital inking removes the “hands-on” approach to art — the intimacy of physical contact with one’s work and replacing it with the cold distance of working on a computer.
 For others, digital inking is another skill that takes too much time or they consider themselves too old to learn it.

 As someone who often finds himself wearing the shoes of an art director (AD) and colourist, do you know what I think of digital inking?

-Digital inking is not only preferred to hand inking because of the superior quality of the results, but a requirement for a modern, professional workflow.
-As printing technology continues to become more powerful and precise with increasingly more of the process becoming digital in nature, the flaws and imperfections that can remain in artwork become more common and more obvious in the final publication.
+Digital inking is preferred to hand inking because of the results’ superior quality of the results.
+Also, it is a requirement for a modern, professional, digital publishing workflow.
+Printing technology continues to become more powerful and precise with increasingly more of the process becoming digital in nature.
+As such, the flaws and imperfections that can remain in artwork become more common and more obvious in the final publication.
 Many such results can be attributed to inking art by hand.

 The Role and Responsibilities of the Art Director

-Before we proceed with discussing digital inking versus hand inking, I’ll add the caveat that ultimate responsibility for any art imperfections that show up in the final product rests on the shoulders of the AD.
-It is part of their job to look over the final work — to scrutinize it closely — for any problems and, if necessary, either send it back to the artist to get fixed or to have it replaced.
-That said, it takes a surprising amount of time and work to do this, so every little bit that can be done in the artist’s hands to make this easier is going to be a selling point that artist brings to the table.
+Before we proceed with discussing digital inking versus hand inking, I’ll add the caveat that, ultimately, responsibility for any art imperfections in the final product rests on the AD’s shoulders.
+It is part of their job to look over the final work — to scrutinize it closely — for any problems.
+If necessary, the AD either send sit back to the artist for fixing or has it replaced.
+That said, it takes a surprising amount of time and work to do this.
+Every little bit that can be done in the artist’s hands to make this easier is going to be a selling point that artist brings to the table.

-I know when I first made the move into publishing that I had no experience as an AD (or, later, as a colourist.)
-I didn’t know what to look for, and I didn’t know what could go wrong because of my ignorance.
-I thought getting artwork for my projects would be nothing more than finding artists, telling them what I wanted, looking at a rough copy, getting a final inked version, paying the artist, and then publication.
-It never occurred to me that there might be a difference in the quality of work that would be turned in based on whether the art used hand or digital inking.
+I had no AD (or colourist) experience when I first made the move into publishing, so I didn’t know what to look for.
+I didn’t know what could go wrong because of my ignorance.
+Getting artwork for my projects would be nothing more than finding artists, I thought.
+Telling them what I wanted, looking at a rough copy, getting a final inked version, paying the artist, and then publication.
+Tada!
+It never occurred to me there might be a difference in the quality of work that would be turned in based on whether the art used hand or digital inking.

 At first, I didn’t know what to look for so I even missed the signs of something amiss in the final product.
-Sometimes, it would take days or even weeks for me to look at the final product often enough to notice something was wrong with some of the inked pieces I put into my work.
+Sometimes, it would take days or even weeks for me to notice something was wrong with some of the inked pieces.
 Why would I be looking for any such thing, after all?
 Were these artists not professionals who knew their craft and had already done work for other companies?
 As an AD, couldn’t I rely upon them to know what to do based on their awareness of what the art was going to be used for?